2023 Summer Workshop

 Renormalizing Diffusion Models, Semon Rezchikov (Princeton)

-Abstract We present a method for learning the renormalization group flow of lattice field theories in the context of flow-based approaches to sampling.
+We present a method for learning the renormalization group flow of lattice field theories in the context of flow-based approaches to sampling.
 The exact renormalization group is associated to a stochastic differential equation on the space of fields.
 Using this observation, one can design ML models of conventional form as those used in generative modeling for images, but for the learned flow, and in some cases the learned network parameters themselves, have a physical interpretation.
 We will discuss theory and numerical experiments, as well as potential applications.
-Based on joint work with Jordan Cotler.
+Based on joint work with Jordan Cotler.4:15–5:00 pm ET

 Renormalisation and Inference, David Berman (Queen Mary University/Cambridge Consultants)